smayan-beedanagari/BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
+My project currently has 4 servos mounted onto the pvc frame and 1 joystick that controls the 4 servos to spin For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+-->

 - # Starter Milestone